longmaba/jira-mcp/README.md

 ## Development

-The server follows the Model Context Protocol specification and supports SSE transport for HTTP-based communication.
+The server follows the Model Context Protocol specification and supports both stdio and SSE transports:

+- **Stdio transport**: For local MCP clients that spawn processes (e.g., Claude Desktop)
+- **SSE transport**: For HTTP-based MCP clients and web applications

+The transport mode is automatically detected based on the execution context, but can be explicitly controlled via the `MCP_TRANSPORT` environment variable (`stdio` or `sse`).

 ## License